OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Static Analysis

 Carefully inspect all the cryptographic methods used within the source code, especially those which are directly applied to sensitive data.
+All cryptographic operations (see the list in the introduction section) should come from the standard providers (for standard APIs for Android and iOS, see cryptography chapters for the respective platforms).
+Any cryptographic invocations which do not invoke standard routines from known providers should be candidates for closer inspection.
 Pay close attention to seemingly standard but modified algorithms.
 Remember that encoding is not encryption!
 Any appearance of bit manipulation operators like XOR (exclusive OR) might be a good sign to start digging deeper.

 #### Remediation

 Do not develop custom cryptographic algorithms, as it is likely they are prone to attacks that are already well-understood by cryptographers.
 Select a well-vetted algorithm that is currently considered to be strong by experts in the field, and use well-tested implementations.

 #### References
-OWASP Mobile Top 10 2016
+##### OWASP Mobile Top 10 2016
-M6 - Broken Cryptography
+* M6 - Broken Cryptography

-OWASP MASVS
+##### OWASP MASVS
-V3.2: "The app uses proven implementations of cryptographic primitives" CWE
+- V3.2: "The app uses proven implementations of cryptographic primitives"

+##### CWE
-CWE-327: Use of a Broken or Risky Cryptographic Algorithm
+* CWE-327: Use of a Broken or Risky Cryptographic Algorithm
 #### Info
 [1] Supported Ciphers in KeyStore - https://developer.android.com/training/articles/keystore.html#SupportedCiphers